 It’s easy to see that the United States holds individual liberties in high esteem.
 The country has a global freedom score of 83/100, according to data from the Freedom House.
 Civil rights violations often trigger serious repercussions, such as hefty fines and prolonged imprisonment.
 Yet, they continue to be a pressing problem.

-As a civilian, you must recognize your civil rights to protect them effectively.
-Let’s explore five freedoms that form the bedrock of American democracy.
+Every human deserves to have basic civil rights.
+As a civilian, you must recognize your civil rights to protect them effectively, or consult a civil rights attorney in NYC when they are violated.
+Let’s explore six freedoms that form the bedrock of American democracy.